latent-to/developer-docs/docs/navigating-subtensor/emissions-coinbase.md

 - Represents the subnet's emission budget for [incentives](../glossary.md#incentives) and validator emissions
 - Forms the reward pool that will be processed during [epochs](../glossary.md#tempo)

+#### Price Stabilization

+When a subnet's alpha price falls below its expected emission proportion, the a mechanism automatically intervenes to maintain market stability:
+1. **Price Support**: Reduces TAO injection to prevent further price depression
+2. **Market Making**: Uses the "saved" TAO to buy alpha from the pool, supporting the token price

+This creates a floor for alpha token prices while maintaining the market-driven allocation philosophy.

 ```rust
 for netuid_i in subnets_to_emit_to.iter() {
     let price_i = T::SwapInterface::current_alpha_price((*netuid_i).into());